ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ## How to Run Test Suite Locally
 To run the tests of our program follow these steps:
 1. Make sure you are at the solution root.
-2. Write dotnet test in the command line.
+2. Write *dotnet test* in the command line.
 3. Wait for all tests to pass.
-4. You should now see tests from Chirp.Core1.Tests, Chirp.Infrastructure.Test, and Chirp.Web.Tests and PlayWrightTests
+4. You should now see tests from Chirp.Core1.Tests, Chirp.Infrastructure.Test, and Chirp.Web.Tests and PlayWrightTests.

 Our test directory roughly mirrors the src directory.
 Inside the test directory you find Chirp.Core1.Tests, Chirp.Infrastructure.Tests, Chirp.Web.Test and PlayWrightTest.
 For testing we focused on having the recommended distribution of tests.
 Our test suite therefore mostly consists of unit tests for relevant methods.
 We do have a few  UI tests where playwright is used to go to our azure web app and assert that everything looks as it's supposed to.
 Ideally, as stated in the Teamwork section of the report, more tests need to be added to have better test coverage.
 This includes End-to-End tests, integration tests and more unit tests for methods that were implemented later.